 Level I - Pricing inputs are quoted prices available in active markets for identical investments as of the reporting date.
-The types of investments which would generally be included in Level I include listed equity securities and listed derivatives.
-As required by SFAS 157, the corporation, to the extent that it holds such investments, does not adjust the quoted price for these investments, even in situations where the corporation holds a large position and a sale could reasonably impact the quoted price.
+The types of investments which would generally be included in Level I include listed equity securities.
+The corporation, to the extent that it holds such investments, adjusts the quoted price for these investments.

-Level II - Pricing inputs are observable for the investments, either directly or indirectly, as of the reporting date, but are not the same as those used in Level I. Fair value is determined through the use of models or other valuation methodologies.
+Level Π - Pricing inputs are observable for the investments, either directly or indirectly, as of the reporting date, but are not the same as those used in Level I. Fair value is determined through the use of models or other valuation methodologies.
 The types of investments which would generally be included in this category include publicly traded securities with restrictions on disposition.